reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 > * Authentication methods
 > * Contact information, license, terms of use and other information.

-When using OpenAPI, you can use JSON or YAML to write it.
-Luckily, the community has build tools around it to make it easier to build an OpenAPI specification.
-Such tools are:
+When using OpenAPI, we can use JSON or YAML to write an API specification.
+Luckily, the community provides tools to make it easier to build such a specification.
+These tools include:

-* [Swagger Editor][swagger-editor], the official tool from swagger.
+* [Swagger Editor][swagger-editor], the official tool from Swagger.
 * [Swagger Viewer][swagger-viewer], which is a VSCode plugin.
-* [OpenAPI (Swagger) Editor][openapi-swagger-editor], which adds rich support ( IntelliSense, linting, schema enforcement, etc...) for OpenAPI development.
+* [OpenAPI (Swagger) Editor][openapi-swagger-editor], which adds rich support (IntelliSense, linting, schema enforcement, etc...) for OpenAPI development.
-* [openapi-lint][openapi-lint], is a linter build for OpenAPI.
+* [openapi-lint][openapi-lint], a linter for OpenAPI.

-In this tutorial, I will be using VSCode, therefore I have installed [OpenAPI (Swagger) Editor][openapi-swagger-editor].
+In this tutorial, we'll be using VSCode, therefore I have installed [OpenAPI (Swagger) Editor][openapi-swagger-editor].

 # Creating an API Spec with the Swagger Editor

-Now we will create our OpenAPI specification.
-To make it easier to follow, we will split it into five parts:
+Let's create our own OpenAPI specification in a YAML document.
+To make it easier to follow, we'll split the discussion into separate parts of the YAML document we're creating.

-1. General
-2. Tags
-3. Paths
-4. Components
-5. Security

-If you want to learn more about the OpenAPI-Specification you can visit the [Github repository][openapi-spec-github].
+If you want to learn more details about the OpenAPI-Specification you can visit the [Github repository][openapi-spec-github].

-## General
+## General Information

-* [`openapi`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#openapi-object), This is the root document object of the OpenAPI document.
-* [`info`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject), The object provides metadata about the API.
-The metadata MAY be used by the clients if needed, and MAY be presented in editing or documentation generation tools for convenience
-* [`contact`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#contactObject), contact information for the exposed API.
-* [`licence`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#licenseObject), license information for the exposed API.
-* [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#serverObject), is an object representing a Server.
+We start off with some general information about our API at the top of our document:

 ```yaml
 openapi: 3.0.2